 The ESCC Foundation was established in 1982 to enhance the College’s ability to seek private funding.
 Administered by a Board of Directors composed of business and civic leaders, the Foundation has developed an endowment program that funds student scholarships as well as faculty development, curriculum improvement, and continuing education projects.

 Before his untimely death in 1993, Enterprise native and nationally renowned theatre director and producer, James Hatcher, made arrangements for his valuable collection of theatre memorabilia and literature to be displayed at ESCC.
 The James Hatcher Collection is housed in Forrester Hall.

-On August 9, 2017, Matt Rodgers was named the fifth permanent president of the College.
-During his first year, the College received approval to offer two new career and technical programs: the Medical Assistant Program and the Commercial Truck Driving License program.
 The College continues its rich tradition of serving the needs of the community.
-Mr. Rodgers, the faculty, and staff are continuing the College’s legacy of excellence in education at all locations of the College and in the surrounding communities.
+Mr. Long, the faculty, and staff are continuing the College’s legacy of excellence in education at all locations of the College and in the surrounding communities.
 Dynamic leadership, dedication to the teaching-learning process, and superior support services achieve the College’s mission.

 The mission of Enterprise State Community College, including the Alabama Aviation College, is to improve our communities by providing students with excellent opportunities to further their education and enter the workforce.

 To prepare our students to learn, to work, and to create a better community as a leading community college.

 Enterprise State Community College respects the diversity of its student body and recognizes the worth and potential of each student.
 Therefore, the College affirms the following values:

 - To prepare students for immediate employment and career advancement

 - To assist students in developing and achieving their educational goals